 The objective and purpose for which the Authority was established is to regulate research and commercial activities involving GMOs with a view to ensuring safety of human and animal health and provision of an adequate level of protection of the environment.
 To achieve this objective, the Authority shall establish a transparent science-based and predictable process to guide decision making on applications for approval of research and commercial activities involving GMOs.

 The National Biosafety Authority implements the Cartagena protocol on Biosafety in order to address safety for the environment and human health in relation to modern biotechnology.
-The National Biosafety Authority is under the Ministry of Higher Education Science & Technology and has the following duties & responsibilities:
+The National Biosafety Authority is under the Ministry of Agriculture and has the following duties & responsibilities:

 - The National Biosafety Clearing House (BCH).

 - Data sharing with the Biosafety Clearing House in Montreal Canada.

 - Is the National Focal Point of the Cartagena Protocol on Biosafety.